 - Cut and drain, do not mat.

-- Press like cheddar in blocks or cylinders.
+- Press like cheddar in block or cylinder molds.

-- Poke holes through cheese with wire to allow oxygen in to get blue veining and avoid external mold.
-Wipe occasionally to keep excess mold off surface.
+- To get blue veining and avoid external mold, poke holes through cheese with wire to allow oxygen in.
+Wipe occasionally to keep excess mold off the surface.
 Age several months.

 - Cut curd small and heat to 110°F for 20 minutes, then heat to 125°F for 25 minutes.

 - Make brine of one cup salt per gallon water.
-Soak cheese in brine for two weeks to start drying.
-Store in 50-60°F room for 5 to 10 days.
+Soak cheese in brine for 24 hours to start drying.
+Remove from brine and store in 50-60°F room for 5 to 10 days.
 Store in 48-50°F room for 2 weeks or until sweating stops.
 Turn every day and oil every two days.
-Coat with combination vegetable oil, lamp black and Fuller’s earth.
+Coat with combination vegetable oil, lamp black, and Fuller’s earth.
 Age 14-24 months.